Three days of nonstop fun as a family of three.

 Follow the Airport signs to the Metro where you’ll find numerous kiosks to purchase train tickets.
 We opted against the multi day pass as we found the city to be very walkable.
 We only ended up taking one additional metro ride to get back to our hotel after walking across town.

-11 Things to Do with a Toddler in Tow
+11 Things to Do with a Toddler in Copenhagen

-10 best sightseeing locales that are baby friendly and 1 that is not!
+10 best sightseeing locales that are baby friendly and 1 to enter if you dare

 2. The Lego Store